 It also prohibits use of databases beyond the Minnesota license plate data file for matching, unless the additional sources of data for matching relate to an active criminal investigation.
-A reader used to track a specific person is prohibited unless authorized by warrant issued upon probable cause, with an exception to the warrant requirement for exigent circumstances.
+A reader used to track a specific person is prohibited unless authorized by warrant issued upon probable cause.

 Subd.
 3. Destruction of data required.
-Requires destruction of data within 60 days, if it is not active criminal investigative data.
+Requires destruction of data within 30 days, if it is not active criminal investigative data.
 An exception is provided if the agency receives a written request that the data may be used as exculpatory evidence in a criminal proceeding.
 These destruction requirements apply to the law enforcement agency that collected the data, and any other law enforcement agency that receives it.